 Chris Wood is a songwriter from the south of England.
 His art school teacher once described him as having “a remarkable eye for trivia” like it was a bad thing.
 Wood’s readiness to chronicle with candour and compassion the lives of the so called “ordinary” people has been compared to the documentary making of Ken Loach.

 Jan Woolf is a playwright, currently working on readings for her fourth performed play The Man With the Gold for the World War One centenary.
 Her collection of short stories Fugues on a Funny Bone (Muswell Press 2010) is set in a children's home and her new fiction is published at international times.it.
 She is also a reviewer and is very interested in the links between art, literature and political activism, and is currently Writer in Residence at the Marx Memorial Library.

 Wendy Young is a Northerner/Londoner: cut teeth at Survivors Poetry.
 Performs London and beyond.
 Part-time NHS Worker.

-The editors of Culture Matters are Dennis Broe, Mollie Brown, Ron Brown, Jane Burn, Jenny Farrell, Martin Gollan, Chris Guiton, Fran Lock, Alan Morrison, Mike Quille, and Peter Raynard.
+The editors of Culture Matters are Jim Aitken, Dennis Broe, Mollie Brown, Ron Brown, Jane Burn, Jenny Farrell, Sally Flint, Martin Gollan, Gemma June Howell, Michael Jarvie, Fran Lock, Alan Morrison, and Mike Quille.